Economy of Russia: Fiscal policy

-Russia was expected to have a Government Budget deficit of $21 billion in 2016.
-The budget deficit narrowed to 0.6% of GDP in 2017 from 2.8% in 2016.
+Russia was estimated to have a government budget deficit of 2.6% of GDP in 2025, due to falling oil revenue and high military expenditure.

 Debts

-Russia is a creditor nation.
+Russia is a creditor country.
 As the IMF reported in 2016, Russia has a floating exchange rate, large official foreign exchange reserves, a positive net international investment position of about 20 percent of GDP, and a current account surplus.
 As reported in 2017, despite the low level of foreign direct investment (FDI) and capital market investments, Russia has been a net creditor for most of the last 25 years.
 As of 2022, Russia is a net creditor on international markets: the value of its foreign assets exceeds the value of its foreign liabilities.
 Russia has a positive net international investment position (NIIP) from December 2013 to September 2024.

 Russia has one of the lowest government debts (total external and domestic) and lowest external debts (total public/government and private) among world's economies.

 In 2022, domestic government debt increased by 13.9 percent to 18.78 billion rubles.
 Russia Domestic government Debt data was reported at RUB 19,801.921 billion in May 2023.

 In 2022, the share of external debt to GDP was 17%, decreasing from 26.3% in 2021.
 Russia's external debt was estimated at 381.8 billion U.S. dollars as of 1 January 2023, down 20.8 percent from the previous year.
-Russia External Debt reached USD 357.9 billion in March 2023, compared with USD 380.5 billion in the previous quarter.
+Russia External Debt reached US$357.9 billion in March 2023, compared with US$380.5 billion in the previous quarter.